javadsabbagh/jute/README.md

-# nemoodar
+# jute
-Advanced Java-based diagram and drawing tool.
+Jute is aiming to be an advanced Java-based diagram and drawing tool.